Gulf Park History

 In 1972, the campus reopened as the Gulf Park Campus of The University of Southern Mississippi.
 The regional campus provided upper-level coursework toward bachelor's and graduate degrees until August 19, 2002, when the campus admitted its first class of freshmen, making Southern Miss a dual campus university.

-On August 29, 2005, the Gulf Park Campus sustained significant damage from Hurricane Katrina and has been under repair since that time.
-Classes were moved from the damaged site to a temporary location in leased space at the HealthMark Center in Gulfport, Mississippi.
-Limited evening classes resumed at the Gulf Park Campus in January 2007 in the least damaged buildings at that site.
-As repairs are completed, offices and classes will be moved to the Gulf Park Campus, but the Gulf Coast Student Service Center in Gulfport continues to serve as an interim site until all renovations at Gulf Park are completed.
+On August 29, 2005, the Gulf Park Campus sustained significant damage from Hurricane Katrina and was under repair until the last college returned to the Long Beach campus in July 2013.
+Immediately after the storm, classes were moved from the damaged site to a temporary location in leased space at the HealthMark Center in Gulfport, Mississippi.
+Limited evening classes resumed at the Gulf Park Campus in January 2007 in the least damaged buildings.
+As repairs were completed, offices and classes were moved to the Gulf Park Campus with the last faculty and staff returning to Long Beach in July 2013.